 Hailed by the New York Times as a "virtuoso pianist" Artina McCain, has a built a formidable career as a performer, educator and speaker.
-As a recitalist, her credits include performances at Wigmore Hall in London, Seattle Opera and Merkin Hall in New York City and more.
-Other highlights include guest appearances with the Dallas Symphony Orchestra, Memphis Symphony Orchestra and Oregon East Symphony.
+As a recitalist, her credits include performances at Wigmore Hall and Barbican Centre in London, Weill Hall at Carnegie and Merkin Hall in New York City and more.
+Other highlights include guest appearances with the Dallas Symphony Orchestra, Memphis Symphony Orchestra and Fox Valley Symphony Orchestra.
+In 2022, she was the mistress of ceremony for the Van Cliburn International Piano Competition.

-Dedicated to promoting the works of Black and other underrepresented composers, McCain curates Black Composers Concerts for multiple arts organizations and is an American Prize winner for her solo piano recordings of these works and won a Gold Global Music Award for her recent album project Heritage.
-In 2021, Hal Leonard published her transcriptions of 24 Traditional African American Folk Songs.
+Dedicated to promoting the works of Black and other underrepresented composers, McCain curates Underrepresented Composers Concerts for multiple arts organizations.
+She is an American Prize winner for her solo piano recordings of these works and won a Gold Global Music Award for her recent album project Heritage.
+In 2021, Hal Leonard published her transcriptions of Twenty-Four Traditional African American Folk Songs.

 McCain was a featured inspirational leader in the award-winning PBS documentary series Roadtrip Nation: Degree of Impact in an episode exploring the real-world impact of professionals with doctoral degrees in and outside of academia.

-After not performing for 6 years while battling a performance injury, she now enjoys prolific career with more than 10 years of full recovery.
-She uses her recovery to serve as an advocate of musicians’ wellness curating articles, lectures, and forums to educate teachers and students.
-Her article on performance injury and Muscle Activation Techniques was published in the Piano Magazine.
-McCain has presented on wellness and other topics at Universities and Music Teachers National Association Conference and the National Conference of Keyboard Pedagogy.
+After not performing for 6 years while battling a performance injury, she now enjoys a prolific concert career with more than 10 years of full injury recovery.
+She uses her recovery to serve as an advocate of musicians’ wellness–curating articles, lectures, and forums to educate teachers and students.
+Most recently the BBC featured her on the podcast Sideways telling her miraculous story of injury to recovery.
+McCain has written and presented on wellness and other topics in the Piano Magazine and at multiple universities, Music Teachers National Association Conference and the National Conference of Keyboard Pedagogy.